simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 ![hourly_intensity](https://user-images.githubusercontent.com/115209534/226819496-27c92a93-f39c-4f45-ae96-254fa6c37a33.jpg)

-1. Total Intensity of the hours were representation of the activity levels spents in the hour (Sedentary, Light, Physically Active).
-From the graph, it was observed that **more than 90% of the average total intesity of the day was spent from 5PM to 7PM**.
+1. Total Intensity of the hours were representation of the activity levels spent in the hour (Sedentary, Light, Physically Active).
+From the graph, it was observed that **more than 90% of the average total intensity of the day was spent from 5PM to 7PM**.
 2. Another relatively **high intensity period was 12 NOON to 2PM**.
 This might be because users get the most work done in the first half of the day (ie. before lunch).
 3. However, a **significant low was observed at 3PM**.
 This might indicate the resting hour post lunch.
 These insights were further confirmed by observing the energy spending pattern and total steps data.